giuseppefutia/klab/README.md

 pip install -r requirements.lock
 ```

+### Download the Data
+For building the Knowledge Graph, you can download the data from this folder: https://drive.google.com/drive/folders/1ixLVq2xwdFMGfUBt8u2aVp5nZQnjseOW?usp=sharing.
+This files must be saved in the `data/chicago/` folder in the root repository.

+Alternatively, from the same folder, you can directly download the `neo4.dump` file and load it into your database.
+The dump has been created with the `5.26.4` version of Neo4j enterprise edition.
+In this scenario, you can locally run the notebooks mentioned in the `Use Case Analysis` section.

-### Create the Chicago Knowledge Graph (CKG)
+### Build the Chicago Knowledge Graph (CKG)

-To create the CKG, you can run the following command:
+To create the CKG, you can run the following command \Sfrom the root folder:

 ```bash
 ./run_chicago_factory.sh